-- Resistors are connected in series or in parallel. - Resistors, rheostats and light bulbs resist the flow of current. - Work is done in a resistor when the electric energy is transformed to heat energy or to light energy. - Resistors in series are potential (voltage) dividers. - The total resistance in a circuit increases when more resistors are added in series. - The current through all resistors in series is the same. - The total current in a circuit decreases when more resistors are added in series. - If one resistor burns out, the circuit is broken and no current flows (in a series circuit).
+- Resistors, rheostats and light bulbs resist the flow of current. - Work is done in a resistor when the electric energy is transformed to heat energy or to light energy. - Resistors in series are potential (voltage) dividers. - The total resistance in a circuit increases when more resistors are added in series. - The current through all resistors in series is the same. - The total current in a circuit decreases when more resistors are added in series. - If one resistor burns out, the circuit is broken and no current flows (in a series circuit).